efueger/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/01_Data_Model_and_ORM.md

 The way the ORM stores the data is this:

-*  "Base classes" are direct sub-classes of [api:DataObject].
+*  "Base classes" are direct sub-classes of [api:SilverStripe\ORM\DataObject].
 They are always given a table, whether or not they have special fields.
 This is called the "base table".
 In our case, `SiteTree` is the base table.

 *  The base table's ClassName field is set to class of the given record.
 It's an enumeration of all possible